I Want To...

 Lutherville, MD 21093 map

-Dr. Chad Gordon is an assistant professor of plastic and reconstructive surgery and neurological surgery at the Johns Hopkins University School of Medicine.
-With advanced training in adult craniomaxillofacial surgery, his main areas of clinical expertise include reconstructive surgery in the craniofacial region, complex skull reconstruction, skin cancer and facial cosmetic surgery.
+Dr. Chad Gordon is an associate professor of plastic and reconstructive surgery and neurological surgery and director, neuroplastic and reconstructive surgery at the Johns Hopkins University School of Medicine.
+With advanced training in adult craniomaxillofacial surgery, his main area of clinical expertise includes neuroplastic surgery, which encompasses reconstructive surgery in the craniofacial region and complex skull reconstruction.

 Dr. Gordon serves as both the co-director of the Multidisciplinary Adult Cranioplasty Center and co-director for the Johns Hopkins Fellowship in Neuroplastic and Reconstructive Surgery, alongside Dr. Judy Huang, professor of neurosurgery, and coordinates complex craniofacial reconstruction with a large group of dedicated neurosurgeons and multidisciplinary specialists at the Johns Hopkins Hospital.